 - In transition regions, this focus is for 60 % of the funds;

 - This is 50 % in less developed regions.

 Furthermore, some ERDF resources must be channelled specifically towards low-carbon economy projects:

 Under the European Territorial Cooperation programmes, at least 80 % of funds will be concentrated on these four priority areas mentioned above.

 Specific Territorial Characteristics

-The ERDF also gives particular attention to specific territorial characteristics.
-ERDF action is designed to reduce economic, environmental and social problems in towns.
-Naturally disadvantaged areas geographically speaking (remote, mountainous or sparsely populated areas) benefit from special treatment.
+Areas that are naturally disadvantaged from a geographical viewpoint (remote, mountainous or sparsely populated areas) benefit from special treatment.
 Lastly, the outermost areas also benefit from specific assistance from the ERDF to address possible disadvantages due to their remoteness.

-To find out more:
+Find out more: